league/unique-id/README.md

 so we can identify them for analysis and processing.
 Therefore it's convenient to have a source from which we can acquire unique IDs.
-In an impure language, we'd just designate a mutable integer variable `nextId` and then use `nextId++` wherever a uniqueId is needed.
+In an impure language, we'd just designate a mutable integer variable `nextId` and then use `nextId++` wherever a unique Id is needed.
 That doesn't work in a pure language, but this library makes it relatively convenient.

-We specify computations within the `Unique` type, and then `run` that computation to allocate all the identifiers within the computation.
+We specify computations within the `Unique` type, and then `run` that computation to allocate all the identifiers therein.
 Within one invocation of `run`, all the generated `Id` values are guaranteed to be unique.
 However, multiple invocations of `run` will generate conflicting `Id`s.
+Therefore, as much as possible you want to specify computations wrapped within `Unique`.

 `Unique` computations can be specified with the typical `andThen` and `map` operations.
 The function `unique` generates the next `Id` and `return` produces